Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 > NOTE:
 >
-> ​		Please obey the lisence(read LISENCE.md for more) when you using this plugin.
+> ​		Please obey the license(read LICENSE.md for more) when you using this plugin.
 >
-> + The full version is under a custom lisence.
+> + The full version is under a custom license.
 > + The trial version is under the GNU Lesser General Public License v3.0.

 ## Learn the HFSM editor